codecademy-engineering/intermediate-go-training-2023/1_Basic_server/instructions.md

 	"net/http"
 )

-// define a struct
+// define a struct for your JSON response

 func handleRoot(w http.ResponseWriter, r *http.Request) {
 	// create an instance of your struct

-	// unmarshall the struct instance into a string
+	// marshall the struct instance into JSON

 	// handle if err is not nil (using panic() is fine)